apify-projects/store-flixbus-search-scraper/README.md

-# Flixbus Search Scraper
+## Flixbus Search Scraper

 The Flixbus Search Scraper is a tool that allows you to extract essential information from Flixbus search results.
 With this scraper, you can easily retrieve the following details:

-- 🕒 Departure and arrival times
+- 🕒 Departure and arrival times with duration of the route
 - 💵 Fare prices
 - 🚏 Departure and arrival locations
 - 📶 Available amenities